teo8192/codes/README.md

 # Future problems that require future solutions

- - [ ] Input vector be removed from aes cipher and inv_cipher.
+ - [x] Input vector be removed from aes cipher and inv_cipher.
- - [ ] Encrypt and decrypt not aligned with 16 bytes.
+ - [x] Encrypt and decrypt not aligned with 16 bytes.
- - [ ] IV in encrypt and decrypt iterator.
+ - [x] IV in encrypt and decrypt iterator.
- - [ ] cipher block chaining in encrypt and decrypt iterator.
+ - [x] cipher block chaining in encrypt and decrypt iterator.
- - [ ] cipher text stealing in encrypt and decrypt iterator.
+ - [x] cipher text stealing in encrypt and decrypt iterator.

+ - [ ] Incorporate the code of Frixxie